paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 * The distributions of all basic variables can be represented by the models listed in Table 10‑14.

-* The {term}`FAILURE MECHANISM` is described by the S/N curve approach combined with the Palmgren-Miner accumulation law.
+* The {term}`failure mechanism <Failure mechanism>` is described by the S/N curve approach combined with the Palmgren-Miner accumulation law.
 Load history effects are neglected.

 * Uncertainties associated with the (equivalent) number of load cycles $N_{j}$ in each bin / loading block are neglected.